-I was reading an article on the New York Times blog today that breaks down why all entrepreneurs should write business plans.
+I was reading an article on the New York Times’ blog today that broke down why all entrepreneurs should write business plans.

 Careful academic research on the business start-up process reveals that many entrepreneurs never write a business plan.

 These studies also show that writing a business plan helps entrepreneurs in a number of ways, including improving their odds of successfully developing a new product, organizing a company, accessing external capital, obtaining raw materials, generating sales and surviving over time.
 Regardless of what measure of performance academics have looked at, research shows that writing a business plan has a positive impact.

 I am not a fan of writing business plans!
 I have started a fair number of companies and have never written a business plan.
 Now, you could say that is the reason why a lot of my businesses failed, but I could make the argument that financially I’ve still come ahead.